Barclays Bank plc v O'Brien: Facts

-151 Farnham Lane, Slough, was in Mr and Mrs O’Brien’s names jointly.
-They had a £25,000 mortgage to a building society.
-Mr Tucker, who worked for Barclays Bank plc, when the mortgage was increased to £60,000 in 1981 made a note that Mrs O’Brien might be a problem.
-In 1987 Mr O’Brien’s company, Heathrow Fabrications Ltd, was not doing well and he agreed with the Barclays Woolwich branch to raise the company’s overdraft to £135,000, reducing to £120,000 after three weeks, guaranteed by Mrs O’Brien and secured on his matrimonial home with a second charge.
-The Woolwich branch sent a message to the Burnham branch where Mrs O’Brien was meant to sign saying to tell her of the full effects, but they did not follow instructions.
+A house at 151 Farnham Lane, Slough, was owned jointly by Mr and Mrs O’Brien’s names jointly.
+They had a £25,000 mortgage secured on the property with a building society.
+Mr Tucker, who worked for Barclays Bank plc, when the mortgage was increased to £60,000 in 1981 made a note that Mrs O’Brien "might be a problem".
+In 1987 Mr O’Brien’s company, Heathrow Fabrications Ltd, was in financial difficulty and he agreed with the Barclays Woolwich branch to raise the company’s overdraft to £135,000, reducing to £120,000 after three weeks, guaranteed by Mrs O’Brien and secured on their house with a second charge.
+The Woolwich branch sent a message to the Burnham branch where Mrs O’Brien was meant to sign the mortgage agreement saying that the branch should tell her of the full effects, but they did not follow the instructions.
 Mrs O’Brien saw a document and did not read it.
 It said ‘obtain independent legal advice before signing this letter’ but she just signed it and was not given a copy.
-By November 1987 the company was doing badly.
-The demands for the repayments were not met and possession was sought.
+By November 1987 the company was still in financial difficulty and demands for repayments on the loan were not met leading to the bank to seek possession of the house.
 Mrs O’Brien argued she was unduly influenced into the contract and that she was not bound.